kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

            if (pcurrent->key(1) == new_key) // First check the middle key because split() will move it into its parent. return {true, pcurrent, 1};

-           // split pcurrent into two 2-nodes and set pcurrent to the correct one to examine next below. pcurrent = split(pcurrent, new_key);
+           // split pcurrent into two 2-nodes and set pcurrent to the Node to examine next(int the loop below). pcurrent = split(pcurrent, new_key);
        }